 AEI profiles 52 colleges with CBE programs either in existence or projected to launch.

-The research shows whether the colleges participate in credit transfer with PLA, the ACE Credit College and University Network, CAEL and LearningCounts, and StraighterLine for course transfers.
+The research shows whether the colleges participate in credit transfer with PLA, the ACE Credit College and University Network, CAEL and LearningCounts for course transfers.
 Some of the more well known colleges listed include Capella University, Western Governors University, Colorado State University Global, DePaul University, and University of Maryland University College, Among these schools, CSU-Global accepts 24 portfolio credits toward a bachelor’s degree.

 Importance in School Selection

 How important is it to find a college or university that grants credit for prior learning or experience?
 According to the American Council on Education, when colleges and universities were asked how

 they evaulate prior learning of adult students, nearly half (48 percent)

 36 percent used portfolio review, and about 34 percent followed ACE credit recommendations.
 Unfortunately,

 37 percent of respondents did not provide any assessment for prior

 sure to ask about a school's policy before enrolling.